Chari69/pokemon-berries-random/README.md

 ## About

-A Module I decided to create to help fuel <a href="https://github.com/Wonder-Toast/pokebot">PokeBot</a> and also for users to use and enjoy!

-This Module Contains Pokemon from Generation 1-7.
+This Module Contains Pokemon from Generation 1-7 and berries.
-*and soon berries*

 **Getting Started**